NIA’s Safety Excellence Award™

 Throughout the judging process, applicant companies remain anonymous and winners are evaluated on the basis of their overall safety program, means of communication, and safety policy.
 Companies are not judged against one another, but rather, on the merits of that company's overall safety program.
 Since each membership category has its own safety areas, there is a separate application and evaluation for each one.
 The awards program honors 4 levels of excellence: Platinum, Gold, Silver, and Bronze.

-2023 Applications & Instructions
+2024 Applications & Instructions - Coming soon.

 Please contact membership@insulation.org with any questions.

-Click here to see the 2022 winners.
+Click here to see the current winners.

 STAR Report